 Proof is in the pudding!
 We are so excited to welcome SBR Samson's first offspring!
 On his first day of life, SISU Quixote climbed the base of an alder to gaze upwards "to reach the unreachable star"; a week later we packed up house and yak (!) to continue our quest for "the impossible dream"!
 Looks like he inherited his Dad's woolliness -- definitely the fluffiest baby we've had on the ranch so far!
 And a cool example of yak genetics in action: two trims (Samson and Daisy) can produce a royal!

 UPDATE: Quixote is now a steer and is with Halle near Hillsboro, Oregon.

 And calf number 10 joins Sisu Ranch!
 SISU Chupa is our tenth calf, so he earned the name of "Tenth" in Tibetan.
 He is also the first yak calf to be born at Sisu Ranch in Neskowin!
 Friendly from Day 1, Chupa is confident and playful; always eager to come up for scratches and extra loving.
 His coloring is just like his dad SBR Samson and he is getting a great start on life from his mom, SBR Jasmine.

 Solstice 2019 brought us our own SISU Sol, a Native trim bull calf from SBR Samson and SISU Daisy.
 Oh, my!
 Sol is fluffy and gorgeous!
 Daisy simply cannot stop licking him!
 Still only a week old, but already looking Wooly!
 This is Quixote's full brother, another great genetic combo!
 We can't wait to see him grow and develop!

 UPDATE: Sol gets fluffier and friendlier by the day!
-Now at 4 months old, he'll be weaned in December and be ready to find a new herd!
+Now steered and a wonderful herd companion, Sol is ready to join a new herd!